daviddarkins-accenture/lotr/docs/medium_article_1.md

 ### 1. A Schema (OpenAPI 3.0)

 You define what your data looks like.
 Data 360 is strict about this — flat structures only, specific field types, required naming conventions.
-See the Data Cloud Developer Guide for the full spec.
+See the Data 360 Developer Guide for the full spec.

 ```yaml
 openapi: 3.0.3